Competition in Costly Talk: Abstract

 \section{Abstract}

-I study a multi-sender signaling game between an uninformed decision maker and two senders with common private information and conflicting interests.
-Senders can misreport information at a cost that is tied to the size of the misrepresentation.
-The main results concern the amount of information that is transmitted in equilibrium and the language used by senders to convey such information.
-Fully revealing and pure-strategy equilibria exist but are not plausible.
-I first identify sufficient conditions under which equilibria are essentially unique, robust, and always exist, and then deliver a complete characterization of these equilibria.
-As an application, I study the informative value of different judicial procedures.
+This paper studies a communication game between an uninformed decision maker and two perfectly informed senders with conflicting interests.
+Senders can misreport information at a cost that increases with the size of the misrepresentation.
+The main results show that equilibria where the decision maker obtains the complete-information payoff hinge on beliefs with undesirable properties.
+The imposition of a minimal and sensible belief structure is sufficient to generate a robust and essentially unique equilibrium with partial information transmission.
+A complete characterization of this equilibrium unveils the language senders use to communicate.

 {\bf JEL codes:} C72, D72, D82